nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/learning-with-examples/how-to-publish-a-news-feature-in-workspaces/implement-the-news-document.md

     *   **Edit layout** metadata: import Creation layout (it is the same).
     *   **View layout** metadata: import Creation layout and add `dc:valid` as DateTime widget on a third row.

+You can now click on the button **Configure Layouts in Designer** to switch to Studio Designer.

+1. Configure the 5 layouts (Create, Edit, Import, Metadata and View).
+    You can modify them by drag and dropping the field that you want from the catalog on the right.
+1. Click on **Save**.

+The last step is to add your labels to your translations file to display them correctly in the UI.

+To do so:

+1. Click on the UI tab (second tab on the left menu).
+1. Click on Translations.
+    Use the default messages.json or create your own language.
+1. Create a new entry in the JSON file with key `label.document.type.<document type name>` and the document type name as value.
+Here it is `"label.document.type.news":"News"`.

 The `News` document type is now created.
 However, there is no way to access the creation form for now.

 ## Create the Structure Template for News Folder to Be Available Automatically